mcongrove/ChariTi/README.md

 What is this "Peek" branch?
 -----------------------------
-The "Peek" branch is ChariTi Peek, an application which lets you test out your applications quickly and easily with only a JSON configuration file.
-This application will be available in the App Store soon.
+The "Peek" branch is ChariTi PEEK, an application which lets you test out your applications quickly and easily with only a JSON configuration file.

+You can download PEEK for [iOS](https://itunes.apple.com/us/app/chariti-peek/id613335033?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.chariti.peek).